 Central's R.T.I. program is designed to provide curricular interventions in reading comprehension and mathematics for students identified through universal testing, teacher recommendations, subject letter grade, & attendance.
 The purpose of the program is to bring the student up to speed with his or her classmates in the specified learning deficiency.
 It is a supplemental learning program to the student's regular English and/or math class.
-The student is assigned a study hall during the semester(s) of R.T.I. assignment.
+The student is assigned to a study skills class during the semester(s) of R.T.I. assignment.